Maureen220/Kickstarter-analysis/README.md

 ## Results

 - I've observed that, in the variable of time, campaigns for theater launched in the months of May-July are the most successful, so it would be ideal to launch during that time.
-Additionally, the campaigns launched in the months of October-January were the lease successful, so it would be risky to launch during that time.
+Additionally, the campaigns launched in the months of October-January were the least successful, so it would be risky to launch during that time.

 - I saw that campaigns with goals at $5,000 or less have the highest chance of succeeding, in comparison to higher goals.